a-morales/kwm/README.md

 ## Brief Description

+*WARNING:* The master branch is considered bleeding edge and changes may break configurations at any time!
+Check the latest release for a stable version.

 [*Kwm*](https://koekeishiya.github.io/kwm) started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
 It is now a tiling window manager that represents windows as the leaves of a binary tree.
 *Kwm* supports binary space partitioned, monocle and floating spaces.